2016 Toronto Blue Jays season: July

 The Blue Jays returned home for a nine-game homestand to close out the month of July.
 Facing the Seattle Mariners for the first time in 2016, the Toronto offence was stymied by James Paxton and the Seattle bullpen, losing the first game 2–1.
 R. A. Dickey had the shortest outing of his Blue Jays career in the second game, going only three innings and allowing six earned runs, including a grand slam to Nelson Cruz.
 Seattle would score five more runs off Jesse Chavez and three off Drew Storen to take the second game of the series, 14–5.
 The Blue Jays would avoid being swept, winning the final game of the series 2–0.
 J. A. Happ earned his thirteenth win of the season, establishing a new career-high in wins.
 Shortly before the start of the third game against Seattle, Drew Storen was designated for assignment.
 With trade rumours swirling, the Blue Jays took on the San Diego Padres for three games, which were the first games for the Padres in Toronto in franchise history.
 Aaron Sanchez earned his tenth consecutive winning decision, leading Toronto to a 4–2 victory with seven strong innings.
-Before the start of the second game, the Blue Jays and San Diego made a trade, with the Padres sending Melvin Upton Jr. and cash considerations to the Blue Jays for minor league pitcher Hansel Rodriguez.
+Before the start of the second game, the Blue Jays and Padres made a trade, with the Padres sending Melvin Upton Jr. and cash considerations to the Blue Jays for minor league pitcher Hansel Rodriguez.
 Upton would make his debut with the Jays in the seventh inning of the game, pinch-hitting and grounding into a fielder's choice.
 Tied 4–4, the game went into the twelfth inning, where Matt Kemp hit a two-run home run to give the Padres a 6–4 lead.
 However, the Blue Jays would battle back, scoring on a bases-loaded walk by José Bautista and a fielder's choice groundout by Josh Donaldson, before Devon Travis would score the winning run on a wild pitch to take the game, 7–6.
 Immediately following the game, the Blue Jays announced another trade.
 Drew Storen was sent to the Seattle Mariners in exchange for Joaquín Benoit.
 The Padres would come out on top in the final game of the series, hitting two home runs off starter R. A. Dickey to win 8–4.
 The two home runs increased Dickey's total to 26 on the season, which tied him for the league-lead in home runs allowed.
 The Blue Jays wrapped July by hosting the Baltimore Orioles, whom they trailed by 11/2 games for the AL East lead, for a critical three-game series.
 The Blue Jays won the first game 6–5, aided by three solo home runs in the first inning and cutting the Orioles' division lead to half a game.
 The next day, the Toronto defeated Baltimore 9–1, after scoring seven runs in the fifth inning and took a half-game lead in the division.
 The Blue Jays would not complete the sweep and would lose their division lead in the final match of the series, giving up a 2–0 lead and eventually losing 6–2 in the twelfth inning.
 Troy Tulowitzki suffered a chip-fracture in his right thumb after being hit by a pitch, and left the game.